Observing cities as a complex system: Conclusions

 \section{Conclusions}

 While urban scaling theories offer insights into how urban metrics change with population size, they are not universal laws for all cities.
-Rather, they provide a framework to analyse cities with varying sizes.
-Results provided by urban scaling studies need to be carefully analysed since they depend on many aspects including the definition of cities and parameters used.
-Further, if in some region it has been observed that large cities tend to have some attributes in common, it might not be a permanent pattern and there is no reason to assume it will apply to cities in other regions.
+Rather, they provide a framework to analyse cities of varying sizes.
+Results provided by urban scaling studies need to be carefully analysed since they depend on many aspects, including the definition of cities and the parameters used.
+Further, if in some region it has been observed that large cities tend to share certain attributes, this might not be a permanent pattern, and there is no reason to assume it will apply to cities in other regions.

 Scaling studies overlook significant heterogeneity within cities.
 Factors such as spatial arrangement, proximity to amenities, and socio-economic disparities play crucial roles in shaping different neighbourhoods within the same city.
 Analysing cities at finer spatial scales, such as neighbourhood levels, reveals essential patterns of variation.
 We might find clusters of similar characteristics, emphasising the interconnectedness of neighbouring areas.
 Moreover, considering the distance from a neighbourhood to the city centre helps capture gradients of infrastructure and socio-economic indicators, highlighting disparities between central and remote locations.
 This situation underscores the importance of analysing urban dynamics beyond scaling frameworks, considering spatial heterogeneity, and exploring local variations within cities.
 Such approaches are essential for developing targeted policies and interventions to address the diverse needs and challenges faced by different neighbourhoods within urban areas.